 Traditionally, fermented hot sauce requires the peppers to be fully submerged in brine and left to ferment for up to two weeks, sometimes longer.

 I typically don’t follow this fermentation process because I’m impatient, and not a massive fan of the fermented version of hot sauce.
-I much prefer the 15-minute recipe I’ve outlined below to have sauce ready, whenever I want!
+I much prefer the 15-minute hot sauce recipe I’ve outlined here to have hot sauce ready whenever I want!

 Should I use a blender or a food processor for homemade hot sauce?